FleetOpsClub logo

 Platform coverage needs closer validation

 Zonar Systems is a strong choice for fleets where safety compliance, electronic inspections, and school bus operations are the primary buying criteria.
-Based on Zonar's public product materials and its position as a Continental subsidiary, my take is that Zonar is most compelling when a fleet manager needs EVIR-based inspections that create tamper-proof compliance records, or when the operation centers on pupil transportation with ridership tracking, parent notifications, and route accountability.
+Most compelling when a fleet needs EVIR-based inspections that create tamper-proof compliance records, or when the operation centers on pupil transportation with ridership tracking and route accountability.

 Starting price: Includes Zonar Logs, DVIR, Ground Traffic Control, HOS